Although we still have a few weeks of summer remaining, the change to fall is in the air.

 Key to a Continual Supply of Lettuce

 If you want lettuce all through the fall, winter and into early spring just one planting of lettuce won’t do it.
-Succession planting is the key: plant some lettuce; in a week or two plant more; repeat.
+Staggered planting is the key: plant some lettuce; in a week or two plant more; repeat.

 For more tips to help you have all the lettuce you want, review the lettuce posts listed at the end.
 (I’ve written dozens of posts on lettuce; so if you put lettuce in the search box <upper left column> more will come up.)